manali-teke/CSC510_SE_Group20/proj1/README.md

 Evidence that the whole team is using the same tools (e.g. tutor can ask anyone to share screen, they demonstrate the system running on their computer) |	NA |	-|
 Evidence that the members of the team are working across multiple places in the code base |	2 | 	Commits on main branch - GH Repo |
 Short release cycles |	3 | 	version release history - GH Repo |
+Does your website and documentation provide a clear, high-level overview of your software? |	Yes | Does your website and documentation clearly describe the type of user who should use your software? |	Yes | Do you publish case studies to show how your software has been used by yourself and others? |	No | Is the name of your project/software unique? |	Yes | Is your project/software name free from trademark violations? |	Yes | Is your software available as a package that can be deployed without building it? |	Yes | Is your software available for free? |	Yes |
+Is your source code publicly available to download, either as a downloadable bundle or via access to a source code repository? |	Yes |
+Is your software hosted in an established, third-party repository like GitHub , BitBucket,LaunchPad or SourceForge ? |	Yes | Is your documentation clearly available on your website or within your software? |	Yes | Does your documentation include a "quick start" guide, that provides a short overview of how to use your software with some basic examples of use? |	Yes |
+If you provide more extensive documentation, does this provide clear, step-by-step instructions on how to deploy and use your software? |	Yes |
+Do you provide a comprehensive guide to all your software’s commands, functions and options? |	Yes | Do you provide troubleshooting information that describes the symptoms and step-by-step solutions for problems and error messages? |	No |
+If your software can be used as a library, package or service by other software, do you provide comprehensive API documentation? |	NA |
+Do you store your documentation under revision control with your source code? |	Yes | Does your software describe how a user can get help with using your software? |	No | Does your website and documentation describe what support, if any, you provide to users and developers? |	No | Does your project have an e-mail address or forum that is solely for supporting users? |	No | Are e-mails to your support e-mail address received by more than one person? |	NA | Does your project have a ticketing system to manage bug reports and feature requests? |	Yes | 	Users can report bugs by opening new issue in GH.
+Is your project's ticketing system publicly visible to your users, so they can view bug reports and feature requests? |	Yes |